-The first promise
+The first promise.

 I promised I’d circle back to the importance of the Spanish name for the Tower and now it’s time for me to do just that.
 It’s also the section where I’ll return, as I promised in this post, to a connection to rue Saint-Jacques.

-The opening sentence of the Wikipedia entry on its Christian pilgrimage page reads, “Christianity has has a strong tradition of pilgrimages, both to sites relevant to the New Testament narrative (especially in the Holy Land) and to sites associated with later saints or miracles.”
+The opening sentence of the Wikipedia entry on its Christian pilgrimage page reads, “Christianity has a strong tradition of pilgrimages, both to sites relevant to the New Testament narrative (especially in the Holy Land) and to sites associated with later saints or miracles.”
 I’ve read that while the fundamental teachings of Christianity point to no one place as being holier than any other, the tradition of the pilgrimage to sites closely associated with the life of Jesus dates back to the earliest days of the religion.

-Over time, this rather egalitarian view of geography, buttressed by the increased difficulty faced in reaching Jerusalem and its environs, made pilgrimages to other sites – those associated with saints and miracles – a more practical religious journey and by the Middle-Ages these shorter treks were far more common than pilgrimages to the perceived Holy Land.
+Over time, this rather egalitarian view of geography, buttressed by the increased difficulty faced in reaching Jerusalem and its environs, made pilgrimages to other sites – those associated with saints and miracles – a more practical religious journey and, by the Middle-Ages, these shorter treks were far more common than pilgrimages to the perceived Holy Land.
 One of those shrines is the cathedral in Santiago de Compostela a town in Galicia in northeastern Spain.
 To reach the cathedral, pilgrims follow El Camino de Santiago de Compostela or The Way of Saint James.
-(In French this would be le Chemin de St. Jacques de Compostelle.)
+(In French this would be le Chemin de Saint Jacques de Compostelle.)

 According to one legend, after Jesus’ death, Saint James the Greater traveled to Iberia to spread the gospel but, after spending some indeterminate number of years there and meeting with only limited success, he returned to Jerusalem where Herod had him beheaded.
 Two of his followers placed him in a boat that was “guided by angels back to Iberia” where it washed ashore near Fisterra in northern Spain.
 Local villagers are said to have buried his body in a “nearby forest.”
 Apparently, they carried the remains some 80 kilometers inland – or if they buried it in a nearby forest the remains somehow moved that far inland on their own – because 800 years later a body was discovered by a hermit and declared by the Bishop of Iberia to be the remains of Saint James.
 A small church was erected to mark the spot that became Santiago de Compostela and soon thereafter the pilgrimages began.